intake24/intake24/apps/docs/admin/surveys/index.md

 - `URL token length` - Authentication token length (if empty, default length is used)

 - `URL Domain override` - URL used to generate full authentication links in CSV export file.
-Please note, valid redirect, CNAME or other mechanism to reach the original server needs to be set up.
+Note, valid redirect, CNAME or other mechanism to reach the original server needs to be set up.

 ### Submission limits